 - Casting Model Portfolios For Photo Sessions – Casting360

 Instagram is another great place to look for models.
-While it is an essential social media tool for any photographer, Instagram is also full of work from models’ portfolios.
+While it is an essential social media tool for any photographer, Instagram is also full of work from models’ portfolios which makes finding models for photoshoots an easy task.
 Using hashtags, you can search for models that meet your specific criteria that are located near you.
 Third-party search engines allow you to search using multiple hashtags to narrow down the types of models you’d like to find.

 For example, if you live in Brooklyn and want to find a model for your editorial shoot, you can search on Mulpix for #brooklyn #model #editorial .These are the results you would receive: